Ancientae0N/vocabIT/README.md

 `pip install notify-run`

-`notify run register` -  This will show a link or a qr code, us it to register your device where you want your notifications.
+`notify-run register` -  This will show a link or a qr code, us it to register your device where you want your notifications.

 `pip install xlrd`